 Instructions

-• PREP: Preheat oven to 400 degrees F. Lightly grease a 9x13-inch baking dish with cooking spray and set aside.
+• Preheat oven to 400ยฐF, lightly grease a 9x13-inch baking dish with cooking spray, and set aside.

-• CHEESES: Freshly grated the mozzarella and Parmesan cheese on the large holes of a cheese grater.
-Open the mascarpone cheese and stir in the 1/2 teaspoon garlic powder.
+• Prep cheese by freshly grating mozzarella and Parmesan cheese on the large holes of a cheese grater.
+Open mascarpone cheese.

-• TOSS PASTA AND SAUCE: Add about 2 and 1/2 cups of the meat sauce into the pot with the cooked ziti.
+• Add about 2 and 1/2 cups of meat sauce into the pot with the cooked ziti.
 Stir to coat.

-• SERVE: Top with some additional grated Parmesan, fresh basil or parsley, and/or freshly cracked black pepper, and serve hot!
+• Top with additional grated Parmesan, fresh basil or parsley, and/or freshly cracked black pepper, and serve hot!

 Video